External Clinical Resources

 We are looking for the best and brightest of sites and links for you to try yourself.
 Below are some of our top choices, in no particular order.

 If you know of any site or your own which should be on here please contact us.

-Scott Weingart is an "ED Intensivist" and offers a number of insights for resuscitationists, this is an enormous resource and well worth a look around, as with all these blogs the authors can be followed on twitter.
+Scott Weingart is an "ED Intensivist" and offers a number of insights, this is an enormous resource and well worth a look around, as with all these blogs the authors can be followed on twitter.

 Published by Penguin Australia in collaboration with the ACEM, EMERGENCY: Real Stories from Australia’s ED Doctors is a collection of stories written by FACEMs and edited by Simon Judkins.

 This site has a number of interactive eLearning modules on the basics, which might be useful for your junior (and some not so junior) docs.
 A lot of work has gone into it in this developing area of medicine.

 Neuraxiom is all about nerve blocks and ultrasound.
 It focuses on a number of nerve blocks you might not do but also some useful ones you may want to use such as femoral and fascia iliaca blocks.
 What it does do is give you a nice insight into using the ultrasound.
 He gives a rap to an unidentified FACEM so we can all bask in the glory until he identifies himself.
 Doesn’t have facial blocks but you don’t have to stop looking, just find another site.

 This is a very comprehensive and well presented site on paediatric resuscitation, using an eLearning platform to cover all the basics in detail.
 You need a login and NSW Health employee number, so if you don't have that email the administrator and have a look.